-To achieve this multi-functional use of the library, Millen worked with DEMCO Interiors to define areas within the space modeled around campfire, watering hole and cave learning arrangements.
+To achieve this multifunctional use of the library, Millen worked with Demco interior service experts to define areas within the space modeled around campfire, watering hole, and cave learning arrangements.
 The team provided flexible seating, mobile furniture, and mobile meeting and instructional tables that could be moved throughout the day as needed.

 The color scheme used throughout is welcoming.
 Soft seating, including Community Encore Lounge Seating and comfy Jupiter Stools, provides comfort and can be reconfigured throughout the library space.
 Picture Book Mobile Browsers give users easy access to books, and a unique cave space, featuring a skylight that invites natural light, provides a cozy respite for readers.

 “Students use the soft seating and reading cave for silent and partner reading,” said Millen.
 “It is delightful to see them enjoying books frequently.”

 “Part of the remodel was to fill in open walls with doors and display cases.
 Because of this, and the calm atmosphere created by the color scheme and organized, thoughtful layout, the library is peaceful and visits are purposeful,” said Millen.